DarthEricXD/Experiment-in-Electrical-Technology-and-Electrical-Engineering/README.md

 # Experiment in Electrical Technology & Electrical Engineering

-This is a course I attended at Nanjing University of Posts and Telecommunications during the 2021-2022 academic year.

 The `Docs` folder contains the lab reports written in Chinese for each experiment:

 1. Verification of Kirchhoff's Laws and Superposition Theorem